devthefuture-org/dockerfile-x/README.md

 - A Dockerfile can be imported many times using `FROM` instruction or `--from` parameters, at same or different stages, the imported stages will be deduplicated automatically.

+- The path resolution for imported Dockerfiles is relative to the docker build context, not the root Dockerfile.
+This is due to a limitation in BuildKit and is consistent with other instructions.
+Ensure that the imported Dockerfiles are within the build context.
+For certain monorepo architectures, you can use symlinks.

 ## Examples: